a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 ```
 ## CoRaX

-To run the CoRaX on the Error dataset please use the .
+To run the CoRaX on the Error dataset please use the Notebook uploaded above  ## CoRaX-Errror_correction_final_file.ipynb ## .
 It uses the pretrained Chexformer and STARE which is provided on the above link.
 Please download from there.

 #### STARE